- President: John Wilwert

-- Police Sponsor: Chief Randy McGoldrick
+- Police Sponsor: Chief Michael Vice

-The Brookhaven Town Watch organization was started by a handful of residents back in the summer of 1995.
+The Brookhaven Town Watch organization was started by John Wilwert and a handful of residents back in the summer of 1995.
 In those days we used our CB radios for communication and set up our base location in a member’s home.
 We did manage to cover most of the borough but had problems with some areas because of the various types of terrain.
 We established communication procedures, logs, reports and guidelines for our members.
 Our members are required to go through a training period along with background checks performed by the police department.
 All of these items are reviewed and approved by the Chief of Police.

 Over the past years we have found open doors at both resident and business locations, performed security checks of our businesses, assisted in the apprehension (identified) an individual who assaulted a police officer, worked security and traffic control at borough youth dances and school functions.
 We hold fundraisers and put most of the money back into the town by sponsoring many youth functions such as baseball, softball, basketball and other borough activities.
-Since we started we have had many improvements in both our equipment and base locations.
+Since we started, we have had many improvements in both our equipment and base locations.